Ellesmere Port Catholic High School

-It is a voluntary aided school administered by Cheshire West and Chester Council and the Roman Catholic Diocese of Shrewsbury.
+Previously a voluntary aided school administered by Cheshire West and Chester Council, in April 2023 Ellesmere Port Catholic High School converted to academy status.
+The school is now sponsored by The Holy Family of Nazareth Catholic Academy Trust but continues to be under the jurisdiction of the Roman Catholic Diocese of Shrewsbury.

 Ellesmere Port Catholic High School offers GCSEs and BTECs as programmes of study for pupils, while students in the sixth form have the option to study from a range of A-levels.